-A biographical study of legendary actress Charlotte Rampling, told through her own conversations with some of her closest friends and collaborators, including Peter Lindbergh, Paul Auster, and Juergen Teller.
-Intercut with footage from some of Rampling's most celebrated films — including Liliana Cavani's THE NIGHT PORTER, Woody Allen's STARDUST MEMORIES, Sidney Lumet's THE VERDICT, and François
+A biographical study of actress Charlotte Rampling, told through her own conversations with some of her closest friends and collaborators, including Peter Lindbergh, Paul Auster, and Juergen Teller.
+Intercut with footage from some of Rampling's most celebrated films—including Liliana Cavani’s The Night Porter, Woody Allen’s Stardust Memories, Sidney Lumet’s The Verdict, and François

-Ozon's SWIMMING POOL - this deeply personal "self-portrait through others" is a revealing look at one of our most iconic screen stars.
+Ozon's Swimming Pool—this “self-portrait through others” is a look at one of the most iconic screen stars.

 ||November 4th, 2011 (Limited) by Kino Lorber|

 ||April 10th, 2012 by Kino Video, released as Charlotte Rampling The Look|

 |Source:||Based on Real Life Events|

 ||TAG/TRAUM Filmproduktion, Prounen Film, Les Films d'Ici, ZDF, 3Sat, ARTE France|